 In our earlier post, we discussed the profit-maximizing conditions of a single-product firm.
 But in the real world, the business firm produces more than one product.
 In this post, we will discuss the profit-maximizing conditions of a multi-product firm.
-Also, note that the equilibrium of a firm equally means profit maximization of that firm and vice versa.
+Also, note that the equilibrium of a firm equals the profit maximization of that firm and vice versa.

 Assumption of theory